TheFuturoHouse.com | Latest Site News & Updates

 Apparently Joe Hudson, the owner, has never inhabited the Futuro and it has spent it's entire "life" as a rental.

-this morning; Barney tells me that the Milton Futuro was located in Broadkill Beach until the late 1970's before being moved to its current location.
+this morning; Barney tells us that the Milton Futuro was located in Broadkill Beach until the late 1970's before being moved to its current location.
 A second Futuro in Broadkill Beach

 dropped a little nugget of information relating to this Futuro.
 In the comment Vincelette tells us that this Futuro is owned by Joe Hudson:

-"who was selling them until about 1977 when he sold me (Vincelette) my Futuro House in Houston, DE"
+"who was selling them until about 1977 when he sold me (Vincelette) my Futuro House in Houston, DE

 Original Information 090811

-For a Futuro that has been photographed as much as this one there is, surprisingly, almost no information on its history on the web; at least not that I have been able to find.
+For a Futuro that has been photographed as much as this one there is, surprisingly, almost no information on its history on the web; at least not that we have been able to find.

 Google Earth has satellite imagery dated 032392 which clearly shows the Futuro on site so it has been at its present location for at least twenty years but other than that there is really no information out there other than a few blog posts and articles which have photos but no information:

 It seems likely that the Futuro is inhabited at least part of the time.
 Various photographs show blinds in different positions and regular day to day articles visible in the windows.
 A couple of photos show washing hanging out to dry beside the Futuro.
 A photo from vmanpics

-This photograph by geekykhan taken 082116.
+This photograph by queenie262

-The original photograph can be seen on Instagram here.
+The original photograph can be seen on Instagram here